 No, not at this time.

 All payments for fees should be made payable to Commonwealth of Massachusetts.
-For One-Time Fees (RAM, RAO, DPS) and Permit Application Fees, the check and a copy of the first page of the applicable BWSC transmittal form should be mailed to: MassDEP, P.O.
+For One-Time Fees (RAM, PTS, DPS) the check and a copy of the first page of the applicable BWSC transmittal form should be mailed to: MassDEP, P.O.
 Box 4062, Boston, MA, 02211-4062.
 The original BWSC transmittal form and report should be submitted electronically to MassDEP.
 Note: copies of checks should not be submitted electronically.

 No additional fee is required.